Understanding In-Context Learning of Linear Models in Transformers Through an Adversarial Lens: Preliminaries

 By using causal masking, i.e. forcing the prediction for the $i$-th column of $E_\tau$ to depend only on columns $\leq i$, this tokenization allows for the formulation of a next-token prediction averaged across all $N$ pairs of examples,

 where we treat $y_{\tau, N+1} := y_{\tau,\query}$.
 This formulation was used in the original work by~\citet{garg2022can}

 We consider in-context learning in two types of transformer models: single-layer linear transformers, where we can theoretically analyze the behavior of the transformer, and standard GPT-2 style transformers, where we use experiments to probe their behavior.
 In all experiments, we focus on the setting where $d=20$ and the number of examples per pre-training task is $N=40$.
-In the next sections, we will go into more detail into each.